Nithin635/EV_Adoption_Forecasting/README.md

 - NumPy
 - Matplotlib

-🙋‍♂️ Author
+🙋‍♂️ Author <br>
-Developed for AICTE Internship Cycle 2 by Nithin
+Developed by Nithin for the AICTE Internship Cycle 2.

-📘 License
-This project is for educational purposes only.